nikhil2001-create/Asic-Design-Class/README.md

 <summary>DAY 1</summary>

-**QFN-48 Package:** A Quad Flat No-leads (QFN) 48 package is a leadless IC package with 48 connection pads around the perimeter.
-It offers good thermal and electrical performance in a compact form, making it ideal for high-density applications.
+**QFN-48 Package:** The QFN-48 is a leadless integrated circuit package featuring 48 connection pads along its edges.
+It provides excellent thermal and electrical performance in a small, compact design, making it well-suited for high-density applications.

 ![image](https://github.com/user-attachments/assets/2237a9ef-dc38-444f-97a5-ceb4e983c8f0)